ECC has proven that multi-stakeholder, intersectional models work

 High-road development involves a family of strategies for human development under competitive market conditions that treat shared prosperity, environmental sustainability, and efficient democracy as necessary complements, not tragic tradeoffs.
 ECC continues to empower America by using the high-road model in greening our cities, building our economy, and strengthening our democracy.
 Go here to learn more about the high road.

-ECC takes a comprehensive, high-road approach to helping communities develop and implement cost-saving clean energy and water solutions.
+ECC takes a comprehensive, high-road approach to helping communities develop and implement cost-saving clean energy solutions.
 Our work includes policy and project development to save money and energy, while improving the health of the planet and people — particularly in low- and moderate-income communities.

 ECC works with community organizations, government, the private sector, and directly with small, minority and women-owned firms to ensure that BIPOC and other underrepresented businesses/contractors benefit from major investments in clean energy.
 In addition to planning and technical assistance to improve public procurement systems, ECC offers training, coaching and support services so that these firms are committed to ECC’s high-road mission to strengthen the environment, economy and equity, especially within low-income communities of color.